MilaarAdedayo/DFA-Datathon-Challenge-for-Data-Analysis/README.md

 # DFA-2023-Datathon-Challenge-for-Data-Analysis
 Data Fest Africa 2023 Datathon Challenge 20th Place Solution. <https://tinyurl.com/DFALeaderboard>

-Our 20th rank consisted of the cumulative scores from the datathon challenges.
+Our 20th rank consisted of the cumulative scores from the three (3) datathon challenges.
 It was a three (3) member team, but we could not participate in the data engineer challenge because we didn't have a female team member.

-Team Trail Blazers: This repository contains the data analysis project for the 2023 DataFest Africa Datathon organised by Data Community Africa on Diceytech, from 30th September to 1st October 2023 that I underwent.
+Team Trail Blazers: This repository contains the data analysis project for the 2023 DataFest Africa Datathon organised by Data Community Africa on Diceytech, from 30th September to 1st October 2023 that I attempted.
 <https://portfolio.diceytech.co.uk/project-opportunity/1694032685679x620868876154437600>

 AgResources Inc. is poised for expansion and strategic investment in its farms.
 The vast data collated over the years is a treasure trove to carve out the company's future direction.
 But decisions must be precise, deliberate, and data-driven.